FreeApophis/TrueCrypt/Readme.txt

 	Requirements for Building TrueCrypt for Windows
 	Instructions for Building TrueCrypt for Windows

 II.
-Linux
+Linux and Mac OS X
-	Requirements for Building TrueCrypt for Linux
-	Instructions for Building TrueCrypt for Linux
+	Requirements for Building TrueCrypt for Linux and Mac OS X Instructions for Building TrueCrypt for Linux and Mac OS X
-	Installing TrueCrypt
-	Requirements for Running Truecrypt on Linux

 III.
 Third-Party Developers (Contributors)